RunestoneInteractive/RunestoneServer/source/Lists/ConcatenationandRepetition.rst

 It is important to see that these operators create new lists from the elements of the operand lists.
 If you concatenate a list with 2 items and a list with 4 items, you will get a new list with 6 items (not a list with two sublists).
 Similarly, repetition of a list of 2 items 4 times will give a list with 8 items.

 One way for us to make this more clear is to run a part of this example in codelens.
-As you step thru the code, you will see the variables being created and the lists that they refer to.
+As you step through the code, you will see the variables being created and the lists that they refer to.
 Pay particular attention to the fact that when ``newlist`` is created by the statement ``newlist = fruit + numlist``, it refers to a completely new list formed by making copies of the items from ``fruit`` and ``numlist``.
 You can see this very clearly in the codelens object diagram.
 The objects are different.